AOD Community Prevention Service

 Available in: Rest of WA Wheatbelt

-Each Community Response Committee comprises community members and place-based stakeholders who work collaboratively with our Community Engagement Officers to develop localised Community Response Plans.
-These plans provide a blueprint for implementing innovative, targeted alcohol and other drug prevention activities.
+Each Community Response Committee is made up of community members and place‑based stakeholders.
+Working with their Community Engagement Officer, they create localised Community Response Plans that outline targeted, evidence‑based alcohol and other drug prevention activities.

 Steve Papadopoulos – Service Manager spapadopoulous@holyoake.org.au